onefrankguy/frankmitchell.org/posts/learning-how-a-transmit-filter-works.md

 </script>

 That doesn't look very promising for 7 MHz.
 If we crunch through the numbers, we find a loss of about 11 dB.
-Remember that three decibals of loss corresponds to a half loss of power.
-Because decibals is a logarithmic scale, you can convert decibals to a loss multiplier by dividing by ten and raising ten to the power of that result.
+Remember that three decibels of loss corresponds to a half loss of power.
+Because decibels is a logarithmic scale, you can convert decibels to a loss multiplier by dividing by ten and raising ten to the power of that result.

 <p class="math">P = 10<sup>(dB / 10)</sup></p>